-13. Effects of Referendums
+ffects of Referendums

-- 5. a. i.
+- 4.a.
+When the referendum is legally binding: - i.
 For a certain period of time, a text that has been rejected in a referendum may not be adopted by a procedure without referendum. - ii.
-During the same period of time, a provision that has been accepted in a referendum may not be revised by another method. - 5.c.
-When a text is adopted by referendum at the request of an authority other than Parliament, it should be possible to revise it either by parliamentary means or by referendum, at the request of Parliament or a section of the electorate, after the expiry, where applicable, of the same period of time.
+During the same period of time, a provision that has been accepted in a referendum may not be revised by another method. - 4.c.
+When a text is adopted by referendum at the request of an authority other than parliament, it should be possible to revise it either by parliamentary means or by referendum, at the request of parliament or a section of the electorate, after the expiry, where applicable, of the same period of time. - 8.
+Effects of referendums - a.
+The effects of legally binding or consultative referendums must be clearly specified in the Constitution or by law.
+After a consultative referendum, the executive or legislature should at least recommend a course of action. - b.
+Before the vote, the voters should be informed about the proposed follow-up to referendums on questions of principle or generally-worded proposals. - c.
+The procedure for follow-up to binding referendums on questions of principle or generally-worded proposals should be laid down in specific rules.

-- 8. a.
-The effects of legally binding or consultative referendums must be clearly specified in the Constitution or by law. - 8. b.
-Referendums on questions of principle or other generally-worded proposals should preferably not be binding.
+25. The effects of the referendum might be binding (decision-making) or non-binding.
+The nonbinding referendum is a form of consultation with the voters.
+The Code of Good Practice on Referenda adopted by the Venice Commission in March 2007 when speaking of the effects of referenda suggested that the effects of legally binding or consultative referenda must be clearly specified in the Constitution or by law.
+Referenda on questions of principle or other generally-worded proposals should preferably not be binding.
 If they are binding, the subsequent procedure should be laid down in specific rules.